This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 Multiphasic pills

-What are the benefits of taking ‘the pill’?
+What are the benefits of taking birth control pills?

-The main benefit of 'the pill' is to prevent pregnancy.
-However, there are several additional benefits.
+The main benefit of contraceptive pills is that they prevent pregnancy.
+However, there are several additional benefits, such as:

-• reduce PMS symptoms such as mood swings and irritability
+• reducing PMS symptoms such as mood swings and irritability

-• improve skin and reduce outbreaks of acne or spots
+• improving your skin and reducing outbreaks of acne

-• reduce the risk of certain cancers such as womb and ovarian cancer
+• reducing the risk of womb and ovarian cancers

 Consult with your doctor if you’re looking to improve a specific symptom or condition.

 The pill will not prevent you from contracting sexually transmitted infections (STIs).
-Use a condom for STI protection.
-Visit a sexual health clinic if you’re concerned you have an STI.
+Use a condom for STI protection and visit a sexual health clinic if you’re concerned you have an STI.

-The most important part of taking the pill is that you take it at the same time each day.
-Taking a pill too late or missing one could reduce its effectiveness.
+The most important part of taking oral contraceptives is that you take them at the same time each day.
+Taking a tablet too late or missing one could reduce its effectiveness.

 When to start the pill